Mastoiditis is a serious bacterial infection. It affects the mastoid bone behind the ear. It is more common in children.

 - hearing loss in the affected ear

-Urgent advice: See your GP as soon as possible if
+Non-urgent advice: Contact your GP as soon as possible if

 you or your child have:

-- an ear infection that doesn't clear up with treatment or is followed by new symptoms
+- an ear infection that does not clear up with treatment or you get new symptoms

-- been diagnosed with mastoiditis and treatment hasn't cleared it up
+- been diagnosed with mastoiditis and treatment has not cleared it up

 Causes of mastoiditis

-The mastoid bone looks a little like honeycomb.
-The bone contains air spaces called mastoid cells.
+The mastoid bone looks like honeycomb.
+It contains air spaces called mastoid cells.

 You can get mastoiditis if the mastoid cells become infected or inflamed.
-This often happens if you have had a bad middle ear infection (otitis media).
+This often happens if you have had a bad middle ear infection.

-Cholesteatoma can also cause mastoiditis.
-This is an abnormal collection of skin cells inside the ear.
-It can stop the ear draining.
-This can lead to infection.
+A cholesteatoma can also cause mastoiditis.
+A cholesteatoma is an abnormal collection of skin cells inside the ear.
+It can stop the ear draining and can lead to infection.

 Diagnosing mastoiditis

-If your GP thinks you have mastoiditis due to a middle ear infection, they'll refer you urgently to an Emergency Department (ED) or an Eye, Nose and Throat (ENT) specialist for more tests.
+If your GP thinks you have mastoiditis, they'll refer you to an emergency department (ED) or an eye, nose and throat (ENT) specialist for more tests.

-This usually includes a blood test and an ear culture test.
-An ear culture test is where discharge from the ear is tested for a bacterial infection.
+Tests usually include a blood test and an ear culture test.
+An ear culture test is where fluid from the ear is checked for a bacterial infection.

 Some children may need to have a CT scan.
 A CT scan uses x-rays and a computer to create detailed images of the inside of the skull.